roxmer/bibbox-documentation/docs/installation.md

 ### 1.)
 Setting up the requirements

-In order to run automatic BIBBOX-setup, you need to have Git, Vagrant and VirtualBox installed on your host machine.
+In order to run the automatic BIBBOX-setup, you need to have Git, Vagrant and VirtualBox installed on your host machine.

-####If your host machine is a local PC or Mac, you can download those tools from their official websites:
+#### If your host machine is a local PC or Mac, you can download those tools from their official websites:

 <https://git-scm.com/downloads>